Allestree, Victoria: Traditional ownership

 The formally recognised traditional owners for the area in which Allestree sits are the Gunditjmara people.
 The Gunditjmara people are represented by the Gunditj Mirring Traditional Owners Aboriginal Corporation.

 Demographics

-As of the 2016 census, 322 people resided in Allestree.
-The median age of persons in Allestree was 45 years.
-Children aged 0–14 years made up 18.4% of the population.
-People over the age of 65 years made up 14.4% of the population.
-There were slightly more males than females with 52.2% of the population male and 47.8% female.
-The average household size is 2.3 people per household.
-The average number of children per family for families with children is 1.7.
+As of the 2021 census, 168 people resided in Allestree.
+The median age of persons in Allestree was 48 years.
+Children aged 0–14 years made up 17.6% of the population.
+People over the age of 65 years made up 23.0% of the population.
+There were slightly more males than females with 52.9% of the population male and 47.1% female.
+The average household size is 0.8 people per household.
+The average number of children per family for families with children is 2.

-92.4% of people in Allestree were born in Australia.
-Of all persons living in Dartmoor, 2.4% (3 persons) were Aboriginal or Torres Strait Islander people.
-This is higher than for the state of Victoria (0.8%) and lower than the national average (2.8%).
+85.7% of people in Allestree were born in Australia.
+Of all persons living in Allestree, 2.4% (4 persons) were Aboriginal or Torres Strait Islander people.
+This is higher than for the state of Victoria (1.0%) and lower than the national average (3.2%).